Ronny Coaches

 Ronnie Coaches (died 21 November 2013), also known as Ronnie, was a Ghanaian-born musician and a member of the Buk Bak hiplife music group.

 Education

 He had his secondary school education in Datus Complex School.
 He also had technical training at Accra Technical Training Centre (ATTC).

 Death

-Ronnie died on 21 November 2013 at Korle Bu Teaching Hospital.
+Ronnie died on 21 November 2013 at Korle Bu Teaching Hospital after a severe heart attack.